fairscape/fairscape_web_client/docs/instructions.md

 - Step 4: Package an RO-Crate for upload
 - Step 5: Upload an RO-Crate

-You can select any of these steps to begin the process.
-For a new RO-Crate, start with Step 0.
+Select any of these steps to begin the process.
+For creating a new RO-Crate, begin by moving all the data and software you'd like to package to a single folder (step 0).

 ## 2. Initializing an RO-Crate